SakshhamTheCoder/react-jsx-pwa-starter/README.md

 ## 🌟 Overview

-**React JSX SPA Starter Template** is a bare-minimum starter kit for building Progressive Web Applications with React.
+**React JSX SPA Starter Template** is a bare-minimum starter kit for building Single Page Applications with React.
 It provides a simple and minimal setup, making it easy for beginners to get started.
 The template includes essential tools and configurations, allowing you to focus on adding features and customizing the app as per your needs.

 ## 💡 Motivation